 Beginning in fall 2014, 45 schools became NYC Community Schools as part of an attendance-improvement and drop-out-prevention grant in partnership with United Way NYC.
-There are now 316 Community Schools across every district in NYC, funded through city, state and federal dollars.
+In School Year 2021-22 there were 317 Community Schools across every district in NYC, funded through city, state and federal dollars.

 Community Schools support:

 - learning both inside and outside of the classroom